Module (mathematics): Formal definition

+one gets a right-module, even if the scalars are written on the left.
+However, writing the scalars on the left for left-modules and on the right for right modules makes the manipulation of property 3 much easier.

 Authors who do not require rings to be unital omit condition 4 in the definition above; they would call the structures defined above "unital left R-modules".
 In this article, consistent with the glossary of ring theory, all rings and modules are assumed to be unital.

 An (R,S)-bimodule is an abelian group together with both a left scalar multiplication · by elements of R and a right scalar multiplication ∗ by elements of S, making it simultaneously a left R-module and a right S-module, satisfying the additional condition (r · x) ∗ s = r ⋅ (x ∗ s) for all r in R, x in M, and s in S.

 If R is commutative, then left R-modules are the same as right R-modules and are simply called R-modules.
+Most often the scalars are written on the left in this case.